Skip to main content

 Mark your calendar for the Governor’s Surf Fishing Tournament!

-Island Beach State Park, Seaside Park, NJ
+May 2024, Island Beach State Park, Seaside Park, NJ

-Come celebrate the 31st year of the Governor’s Surf Fishing Tournament!
+Come celebrate the 33rd year of the Governor’s Surf Fishing Tournament!
 Enjoy a great day of surf fishing with family and friends.

-The individual who catches the overall largest fish wins the "Governor's Award" and will have their name engraved on the Governor's Cup, which is permanently displayed at Island Beach State Park.
+The individual who catches the overall largest legal fish wins the "Governor's Award" and will have their name engraved on the Governor's Cup, which is permanently displayed at Island Beach State Park.
 Prizes are awarded to winners in a variety of age group and fish species categories.

 All funds raised by the tournament go toward improving beach access, surf fishing instruction programs and equipment plus marine education and restoration projects.

-For more information visit: dep.nj.gov/njfw/fishing/marine/governors-surf-fishing-tournament-sunday-may-2023/ or call (609) 748-4347
+For more information visit: dep.nj.gov/njfw/fishing/marine/governors-surf-fishing-tournament/ or call (609) 748-4347

 Operation Game Thief